HLA-G: Interactions

 HLA-G has been shown to interact with CD8A.
 When in its soluble form, HLA-G interacts with Ig-like transcript 2 (ILT2), a leukocyte receptor.
-When it's membrane bound, it interacts with Ig-like transcript 4 (ILT4).
+When it is membrane bound, it interacts with Ig-like transcript 4 (ILT4).
 Soluble HLA-G can bind to KIR2DL4, which is often found on the surface of natural killer cells.
 The identity of the peptide presented by HLA-G is unrelated to the binding of HLA with KIR2DL4, ILT2, or ILT4.
 Because HLA-G interacts with receptors using a variety of its domains, multiple antibodies are necessary to inhibit all of its functions.

 Both ILT2 and ILT4 cause negative intracellular signaling.
 In monocytes, binding to either ILT2 or ILT4 receptors cause the inhibition of monocyte/macrophage mediated toxicity.
 In dendritic cells, binding to both receptors can prevent dendritic cells from maturing and prevent the activation of T cells.
 Additionally, HLA-G may interact with ILT4 receptors on the surface of neutrophils to inhibit phagocytosis.
 In natural killer cells, HLA-G binds with the ILT2 receptor to inhibit the secretion of IFN-γ, a cytokine that can activate macrophages and stimulate natural killer cells and neutrophils.
 HLA-G binds to ILT2 on B cells to cause the inhibition of B cell proliferation, differentiation, and the secretion of antibodies.
 It binds to ILT2 on T cells to downregulate T cell chemokine expression.
 The cytokine expression of T cells mimics that of T_{H}2 cells.
 HLA-G causes apoptosis in CD8+ T cells.
 All together these effects serve to decrease the inflammatory response of the immune system.

-HLA-G as a Clinical Target
+HLA-G as a clinical target

-Immune Checkpoint Inhibitors
+Immune checkpoint inhibitors

 Because of HLA-G's role in inhibiting NK cell responses in cancer, clinical immune checkpoint inhibitors targeting HLA-G have been designed.
 Tizona Therapeutics developed TTX-080, a monoclonal antibody targeting HLA-G's interaction with ILT2 and ILT4.
 In 2020, a phase 1a/1b trial began to assess safety and preliminary efficacy in multiple cancers.
 Early results showed activity in HPV-negative HNSCC and HER2-negative metastatic colorectal cancer with WT RAS/BRAF, leading to an expansion of the trial.

-CAR T-cell Therapy
+CAR T-cell therapy

 HLA-G is both an immune checkpoint and a tumor-specific antigen, making it a target for the development of CAR T-cell therapies, which have been shown to have efficacy in in vitro mouse models.
 The company Invectys developed the CAR T-cell therapy IVS-3001 targeting HLA-G and began Phase1\2a clinical trials June 2023.
 Based on preliminary results, IVS-3001 was granted FDA fast track designation, expediting development and review of the therapy for potential use in patients with renal cell carcinoma (RCC).